On the local stability of semidefinite relaxations

-Note that the above is a QCQP parametrized by $\theta=(A,B,C)$.
-ACQ holds everywhere since the variety (the Stiefel manifold) is smooth and the ideal is radical.
-The objective function is strictly convex as long as the linear map $X \mapsto AXC$ is injective.
-In such cases the SDP relaxation will be tight under low noise. \end{example} \begin{remark} Problem~\eqref{eq:procrustes} may have several local optima, and thus local methods may fail~\cite{Viklands2006,Chu2001}.
-The above SDP relaxation was considered in~\cite{Cifuentes2015}. \end{remark}
+The above is a QCQP parametrized by $\theta=(A,B,C)$.
+ACQ holds everywhere since the variety (the {\em Stiefel manifold}) is smooth and the ideal is radical.
+The objective function is strictly convex as long as the linear map $X \mapsto A X C$ is injective.
+In such cases \Cref{thm:firstresultinhom} guarantees that the SDP relaxation is exact under low noise.